+Key:

-1 Key: 1.
-Preferred method 2.
-Acceptable, but not NA Not allowed for the preferred
+- 1. Preferred method

+- 2. Acceptable, but not preferred

-VIII.
+- NA Not allowed for this purchase type

+IX.
 VISA CARDS

 The purpose of the City of Gladstone Visa Procurement Card Program is to establish an efficient, cost-effective method of purchasing and paying for small-dollar goods and services directly associated with City business.
 It is a complement to, not a replacement for, the purchase order system and travel policy.
 All purchases on cards will be subject to the same approval and budget restrictions as any other purchase.
-Failure to monitor budget for card transactions may, at the discretion of the Finance Director and the City Manager, result in the department losing its purchasing card privileges.

-Both eEmployee cardholders, and division and department supervisors will be held accountable for any purchases made on the card.
+Employee cardholders, division and department supervisors will be held accountable for any purchases made on the card.
 At any time, City Management may suspend a purchasing card.